sansomlab/cellhub/docsrc/API.rst

 Overview
 --------

-The pre-processing pipelines must define and register their outputs via a common api.
+The primary and secondary analysis pipelines must define and register their outputs via a common api.
 The :doc:`cellhub.tasks.api module<tasks/api>` provides the code for doing this.
 The api comprises of an "api" folder into which pipeline outputs are symlinked (by the "register_dataset" "api" class method).

-The api provides a stable and sanitised interface from which the downstream pipelines can access the information.
+The api provides a standardised interface from which the downstream pipelines can access the information.

 Example
 -------